moo-the-cow/moobs-studio/README.md

 `docker-compose -f docker-compose-full.yaml up -d`

 you don't have to use the full yaml file you can just use the standalone version docker-compose.yaml but I don't recommend it, because it will communicate internally via service names.

+the full version contains the SRTLA receiver and the SRTLA-NGINX service and MOOBS-STUDIO